HuyenThiThu-Pham/HuyenThiThu-Pham/README.md

-### Hi there 👋

-My name is Huyen.
-I have a strong academic background in mathematics and data science from the University of South Australia, with a passion for building efficient analytical solutions to uncover strategic insights.
+# 👋 Hi, I'm Huyen

+I'm a recent graduate with a Bachelor of Mathematics (Data Science) from the University of South Australia, graduating with a GPA of 6.45/7.
+I have a strong foundation in mathematics, statistics, and computing, and I’m passionate about developing analytical solutions that turn data into meaningful action.

-🔍 What I Do
+## 🔍 What I Do

-+ Proficient in __Python, MySQL, and machine learning__ to tackle complex data challenges.
++ Proficient in __Excel, Python, MySQL, and machine learning__ to tackle complex data challenges.
-+ Experienced in __data analysis, predictive modeling, and optimization__ to drive data-informed decisions.
++ Experienced in __data wrangling, EDA, predictive modeling, and optimization__ to drive data-informed decisions.
-+ Passionate about transforming raw data into actionable insights through effective visualization and storytelling.
++ Passionate about using data storytelling and impactful visualisations to communicate insights clearly (Power BI, Matplotlib, Seaborn).
+- Comfortable working with algorithms, mathematical modelling, and simulation for business and engineering use cases.

-📌 Explore My Work
+## 📌 Explore My Work
 Check out my repositories to see my hands-on projects, where I apply machine learning, time series forecasting, and database management techniques.

 📫 Let’s Connect